jimeh/facebooker_plus/README.markdown

 ## Initiate Facebooker Plus in your app

-Simply place the following code in your ApplicationController:
+Simply place the following line of code in your ApplicationController, before Facebooker's *ensure_application_is_installed_by_facebook_user*:

     init_facebooker_plus